sutta » mn » Majjhima Nikāya 95

 natthi koci brāhmaṇānaṁ ekācariyopi ekācariyapācariyopi, yāva sattamā ācariyamahayugāpi, yo evamāha:

-not even anyone back to the seventh generation of teachers,
+not even anyone back to the seventh generation of tutors,

 ‘ahametaṁ jānāmi, ahametaṁ passāmi.